danainjax/punks-front-end/NOTES.md

 [X] The JavaScript application must use Object Oriented JavaScript (classes) to encapsulate related data and behavior.

 [X] The domain model served by the Rails backend must include a resource with at least one has-many relationship.
 For example, if you were building an Instagram clone, you might display a list of photos with associated comments.
-    Users has_many :comments
+    User has_many :comments
-    Punks has_many :comments
+    Punk has_many :comments
+    Punk has_many :likes
     Comments belong to :user, :punk

 [X] The backend and frontend must collaborate to demonstrate Client-Server Communication.
 Your application should have at least 3 AJAX calls, covering at least 2 of Create, Read, Update, and Delete (CRUD).
 Your client-side JavaScript code must use fetch with the appropriate HTTP verb, and your Rails API should use RESTful conventions.